DefGuard/docs/deployment-strategies/overview.md

 ## Initial deployment sequence

 No matter which deployment strategy you choose, the installation order matters.
-Defguard is made of separate components that depend on each other during setup, so following the sequence below helps you avoid connectivity and registration issues later in the process.
+Defguard consists of separate components that depend on each other during setup, so following the sequence below helps you avoid connectivity and registration issues later in the process.

 1. Install one or more Defguard Edge components.

 2. Install one or more Defguard Gateway components.

-3. Install and configure Defguard Core component.
+3. Install and configure the Defguard Core component.

-Defguard Core acts as the central control plane – it manages configuration, authentication, and communication with all connected Edges and Gateways.
+Defguard Core acts as the central control plane - it manages configuration, authentication, and communication with all connected Edges and Gateways.

 ## Choose your deployment strategy